stitchdata/docs/_developer-files/connect/api/objects/form-properties/sources/saas/ms-teams-object.md

     required: true
     credential: false
     description: |
       Your OAuth application's client ID, obtained when you create an app with Azure.
-Refer to the [{{ form-property.display-name }} documentation in Singer](https://github.com/singer-io/tap-ms-teams#app-and-authentication){:target="new"} on how to obtain this attribute.
+Refer to the [{{ form-property.display-name }} documentation in Singer](https://github.com/singer-io/tap-ms-teams#app-and-authentication){:target="new"} for instructions on obtaining this credential.
     value: "<YOUR_CLIENT_ID>"

   - name: "client_secret"